HsiangHung/Machine_Learning_Note/ML_application/Observability/microservice_trace/README.md

 Log aggregation may give a snapshot of the activity within a collection of individual services, but the logs lack contextual metadata to provide the full picture of a request as it travels downstream through possibly millions of application dependencies.
 On its own, this method simply isn’t sufficient for troubleshooting in distributed systems.[[Dynatrace]][What is distributed tracing and why does it matter?]

 In comparison, distributed tracing is the process of following a single transaction from endpoint to endpoint in context.

+### Reference

+* [What is distributed tracing and why does it matter?]: https://www.dynatrace.com/news/blog/what-is-distributed-tracing/ [[Dynatrace] What is distributed tracing and why does it matter?](https://www.dynatrace.com/news/blog/what-is-distributed-tracing/)

+* [Microservices Observability with Distributed Tracing]: https://medium.com/swlh/microservices-observability-with-distributed-tracing-32ae467bb72a
+[[Uzziah Eyee] Microservices Observability with Distributed Tracing](https://medium.com/swlh/microservices-observability-with-distributed-tracing-32ae467bb72a)

 ## 3. Root Cause Analysis Using Traces